skipperq93/cyberkit/Tools/buildstream/README.rst

   $ Tools/Scripts/bst-wrapper shell sdk/gtk.bst

-To test your changes in WebKit:
+To test your changes in CyberKit:

 ::